cuvva/terms/privacy.md

 You can find out more on where your information goes [here](https://github.com/cuvva/terms/blob/master/third-parties.md).

+## How long we keep your information for

+We'll keep your information only for as long as there's a need to.

+If you're a customer and you've bought a Cuvva policy, we need to keep your data for at least seven years from when your most recent policy expired.

+If you've created a Cuvva account but you haven't bought a Cuvva policy, or if it's been more than seven years since your most recent Cuvva policy expired, we may be able to delete your account upon your request.
+There's more information on that below.

+If you've applied for a job at Cuvva and you weren't successful this time around, our systems will automatically delete your data after 12 months.

 ## Your data rights

 ### Right to erasure

 If you'd like us to delete your information, just let us know.
 Again, the best the way to do that is usually via the app.

 Bear in mind that if you've bought a policy with us, we may not be able to delete your account when you ask.
-We need to keep your data for at least 7 years from when your most recent policy expired.
+We need to keep your data for at least seven years from when your most recent policy expired.
 That's in case of any future claims against you, any disputes, or anything else meaning we need to show records of your cover.

-In other cases, where we delete your account, we'll archive some information for the detection and prevention of fraud, to check the accuracy of any information we've provided (like quotes for example) or in case of any future disputes.

-To do that, we'll retain the minimum information needed in the circumstances.
-That can include your conversation history, email address, name, date of birth, any legal terms you've agreed to or copies of quotes we've issued.
-That archived data won't be accessed unless it's needed for the above reasons, and it will be deleted after 7 years.
+There may be other reasons why we won't be able to delete your account even where you haven't bought a policy; for example any disputes, or for the detection and prevention of fraud.

+In other cases and wherever we can, we will delete your account upon your request.
+By doing so, your personal data will be removed from our live systems.
+Your data will still exist in the electronic ether, but it will have been put beyond use.
+This means that your data would be far more difficult for us to access, and we will have no intention to use or access it again.
+There may be rare cases where we need to retrieve such archived information, for example if we're required to by a court order.

 ### Right to object